Tell us here.

 What jobs are available on-campus?

-Almost every department on campus employs students.
+Almost every department on-campus employs students.
 Most departments depend on students to help with daily operations.
-For example, students work in dining services, the fitness center, the library, the Academic Resource Center and the Wehr Center.
+For example, students work in Dining Services, the Fitness Center, the Library, the Academic Resource Center, Marketing, etc.

 **Please note: the positions listed here may or may not be available.
-Please log in to Career Connect to view open student positions.
+Click here to view open student positions.